smythp/sigstore-docs-replatform/content/en/docs/rekor/installation.md

 ---
-title: "Installation"
+category: Rekor
-category: "Rekor"
+title: Installation
-position: 303
+weight: 303
 ---

 There are several ways to install both the `rekor-cli` and `rekor-server`.